MaastrichtU-IDS/d2s-docs/website/blog/2020-04-13-usecase-nanopublication.md

 ## Complete your profile

-Follow the instructions provided by the [Nanobench web UI](http://localhost:37373/) to complete your profile and publish your first nanopublication.
+Follow the instructions provided by the [locally deployed Nanobench web UI](http://localhost:37373/) to complete your profile, and publish your first nanopublication:

 * Provide your [ORCID](https://orcid.org) identifier.
 If you don't have one you can create an account at https://orcid.org.